dougtebay/CitiBikr/readme.md

 * The tests need refactoring, to reduce repetition, and could probably also be improved through use of factories/faker.

 ## To Do (a partial list)
+* Prevent erroring out if an empty address is submitted
 * Add ability to load stations from API in batches, instead of all at once
 * Add more data related to stations and bikes (e.g. number of docks available, etc.)
 * Incorporate maps